Smoked Salmon Tea Sandwiches

 Cut the salmon into bite-sized pieces.

-Slice the fish into small pieces to make sure you get smoked salmon with every bite.
+The fish should be cut into small pieces to make sure you get smoked salmon in every bite.
 Cut against the grain for better texture.
 Using tiny pieces will also make it easier to combine and coat the salmon thoroughly in the cream cheese.

 For cleanest cuts, freeze the bread.